List of Sports in Chinese with Pictures

 He plays baseball very well.

 Archery is the art, sport, practice or skill of using a bow to shoot arrows.
-We can use “射箭 (shèjiàn)” for archery in Chinese language!
+We can use “射箭 (shèjiàn)” for archery in the Chinese language!

 Wǒ zài zhōumò liànxí shèjiàn.